surajreddy108/VrindaStore_excel_analysis/README.md

 # VrindaStore_excel_analysis
 I tried to use the MS Excel's EDA capability to bring out wonderful insights about the sales trend based on various factors.
+First I did the data cleaning by identifying the nulls/improper data points and replacing them with appropriate values.
+Used concepts of Pivot tables and Charts to build a interactive dashboard to visulaize the trends and understand and conclude the insights.